yamad/jhuds_tidyhar/CodeBook.md

 The dataset contains accelerometer and gyroscope information for 30 human _subjects_ each performing 6 _activities_ while wearing a smartphone.
 Short time and frequency domain signals were calculated for various variables, as described below.
-The mean and standard deviation for each variable are provided in this tidy dataset.
-More statistics for each signal are available in the original dataset.
+See the [original data description](#orig-data) for more information.

 ### Full dataset data frame - `har_full`